Texas-Robotics-Academy/markdown/in_person/programming_decisions.md

 {{ site.data.alerts.end }}

 {{site.data.alerts.note}}
 Note the `break` at the end of each case.
-It is important that you put that break, otherwise you would just keep going through the cases below!
+It is important that you put that break; otherwise, you would just keep going through the cases below!
 {{site.data.alerts.end}}

 ### Exercise 3.4.3

-- Write a simple ordering system in which the user picks what they would like to have for lunch using an `if` statement.
+- Write a simple ordering system in which the user picks what they would like to have for lunch using a `switch` statement.
 For example, `1` might be an apple, `2` might be fugu, and `3` might be a donut.

 {{site.data.alerts.note}}
 Fugu is a dish made from puffer fish.
 If is an adventurous Japanese delicacy valued for the skill that a chef must have in order to prepare it.
 If it is not prepared exactly correctly, the chef may accidentally slice into one of the venom sacs in the puffer fish's skin, or worse, serve the sac to their guest.
 Only the most highly-trained chefs should prepare this dish, because eating fugu is fatal if the venom is consumed.